marchoeppner/wgs-calling/README.md

 The pipeline consists, for practical reasons, of three independent workflows: read alignment (produces a WGS cram), haplotype calling (produces a GVCF) and finally joint genotyping (produces a final VCF).

-You can now run the pipeline like so:
+You can now run each pipeline like so:

-`nextflow -c path_to_repo/nextflow.config run path_to_repo/gatk-alignment.nf --samples Samples.csv`
+`nextflow -c path_to_repo/nextflow.config run path_to_repo/gatk-alignment.nf --samples Samples.csv --assembly hg38`

-where `Samples.csv` contains information on the input data (see section "Sample sheet").
+where `Samples.csv` contains information on the input data (see section "Sample sheet") and assembly specifies the underlying genome resource to use (see below).

 ## Valid assemblies